 Two other biological traits also facilitate the building of armies.
 One is an admirable trait, altruism in the form of willingness to defend or rescue other individuals of the group, even possibly at the risk of one's own life.
 There are many examples of humans doing this not only for family members but for members of their group, or for the group itself, which may not be composed of close relatives at all.

-From these books and similar works you can form your own assessment of the power of competition for resources such as food, territory, or access to females, to shape the evolution in many mammals, including many primates, of a male tendency to seek dominance status using physical force.
+From these books and similar works you can form your own assessment of the power of competition (for resources such as food, or territory, or access to females) to shape the evolution of a male tendency to seek dominance status using physical force.
 In Shift I propose that while human males may have evolved often under an imperative to engage in dominance-seeking behavior that involves overturning the social order, a basic reproductive imperative for females has been to do whatever they can to foster social stability.
 Furthermore, that this female inclination to facilitate social stability is as deeply evolved in humans as the well-known and frequently discussed male inclination for dominance behavior involving group aggression.

 These differences are not cultural.
 Their origins are deeply rooted in our evolutionary past.
 We inherit them from our pre-human primate ancestors.
-Given free rein and uncurbed by social or ecological forces, these opposed tendencies—with males ready to bond together in acts of aggression and females more inclined to seek social stability will— not only in the short run, but most especially over long periods of time—play themselves out in our group behavior.
+Given free rein and uncurbed by social or ecological forces, these opposed tendencies will play themselves out in our group behavior— not only in the short run, but most especially over long periods of time.
 Not to take them into consideration when discussing the question of war and how to make a lasting peace is a profound error.